dwalend/duck-aligner/README.md

 * - [x] Send that to some URL, receive locations (stored in memory) back from other users (blocked bleep vs scalajs)
 * - [x] Get map sections from location data from AWS' location service
 * * - Get MapLibra parts from our own server - possibly caching data.
 (Lots of duplicate calls.)
-* * - [ ] Build the smithy4s aws code using Bleep instead of mill
-* * - [ ] Use Scalablytyped for MapLibreGL from Bleep instead of mill
 * * Possibly offset the location or enter some false locations to put off AWS tracking if they are storing too much data.
 Amazon is pretty open about which information they keep from AWS API calls.
 * Set up an ephemeral service (S3 and AWS lambda ?) behind an AWS Gateway endpoint to
 * * serve the static bits - javascript, html, images, etc